Code-Institute-Submissions/haydal810-Milestone-Project-2/README.md

 The font used is a google font, called "Anton".
 A visually appealing font, which I found was a nice nod to the old Nintendo font used years ago.
 Clean and crisp, and easily readable.

 ### Sound Effects
-The Sounds that are heard in the application are simple, clear and for a younger user, almost cartoon like, t appeal to the younger user.
+The Sounds that are heard in the application are simple, clear and for a younger user, almost cartoon like, to appeal to the younger user.

 ### Existing Features